 Learn more about American Conversations

-Asian Conversations offers students a dynamic cultural exploration that begins with two semesters of language study (Chinese or Japanese) during a student’s first year, taken with a First-Year Writing course, a First-Year Religion course, and four elective courses (two each semester).
+Asian Conversations offers students a dynamic cultural exploration that begins with two semesters of language study (Chinese or Japanese) during a student’s first year.
 Asian Con students continue their language study during the sophomore year, as they embark on a three-course Asian Conversations exploration of the history and culture of an increasingly important part of the world.
 (It is possible for an incoming student with a background in Chinese or Japanese to join the Asian Conversations program in the student’s first year at St Olaf College.)

 Asian Conversations follows “Journeys Through Asia,” a theme that captures both the content of the courses and the opportunity for students to explore China and Japan during the Interim of their sophomore year.
 Readings include historic and contemporary narratives of Asian travelers, pilgrims, and migrants.
 Through these stories, students examine the range of communities and boundaries that have shaped Asia’s political, economic, cultural, linguistic, and environmental communities.
 Throughout, students will explore Asian interpretations of the human condition from a variety of religious, philosophical, and literary perspectives.